csinva/csinva.github.io/_notes/research_ovws/ovw_llms.md

     - self-PPLs extend probabilistic graphical models to support more complex joint distributions whose size and “shape” can itself be stochastic
       - e.g., a graph unrolled for a random number of iterations, until a data-dependent stopping criterion is met
       - variables are all text: questions $Q$, answers $A$, and intermediate thoughts $T$
+  - Prover-Verifier Games improve legibility of LLM outputs ([kirchner, chen, ... leike, mcaleese, & burda, 2024](https://arxiv.org/abs/2407.13692)) - trained strong LMs to produce text that is easy for weak LMs to verify and found that this training also made the text easier for humans to evaluate.
 - posthoc
   - understanding chain-of-thought and its faithfulness
     - Faithful Chain-of-Thought Reasoning ([yu et al. 2023](https://arxiv.org/abs/2301.13379))